Zero Waste Strategy

 Our approach towards a zero waste strategy will include five key phases:

-- Engage and consult with residents to better understand their challenges and concerns;
+1. Engage and consult with residents to better understand their challenges and concerns

-- Conduct an extensive review of existing regulations and legislation;
+2. Conduct an extensive review of existing regulations and legislation

-- Assess the options for new programs and services.
+4. Assess the options for new programs and services

-In May 2020, Council endorsed this initiative and asked staff to conduct research into best practices.
+In May 2020, Council endorsed development of a Zero Waste Strategy and asked staff to conduct research into best practices.
+View Corporate Report R072 for more information.

 All levels of government are undertaking initiatives focused on managing and reducing waste.
 In Canada, there is a mix of regulatory authority over waste management and each level of government has a role to play to reduce the amount of waste sent to landfills.